-Figure 2: Tasmanian emergency management governance structures
+Figure 2: Tasmanian emergency management governance structure

-2.2.1 MINISTERIAL COMMITTEE FOR EMERGENCY MANAGEMENT (MCEM)
+2.2.1 Ministerial Committee for Emergency Management (MCEM)

 The MCEM provides ministerial-level strategic policy oversight of measures to prevent, prepare for, respond to and recover from emergencies.
 The Premier chairs the MCEM.
 The Office of Security and Emergency Management (OSEM) of DPAC provides the secretariat.
 The MCEM is supported by the State Emergency Management Committee (SEMC).